 A gang of street boys foil a master crook who sends commands for robberies by cunningly altering a comic strip's wording each week, unknown to writer and printer.
 The first of the Ealing ...
 See full summary »

 It's time for the annual London to Brighton antique car rally, and Alan McKim and Ambrose Claverhouse are not going to let their friendship stop them from trying to humiliate each other. ...
 See full summary »

-When an unexploded WWII bomb is accidentally detonated in Pimlico, an area of London, it reveals a treasure trove and documents proving that the region is, in fact part of Burgundy, France and thus foreign territory.
-The British Government attempt to regain control by setting up border controls and cutting off services to the area.
-The 'Burgundians' fight back...Written by
+When an unexploded World War II bomb is accidentally detonated in Pimlico, London, England, it reveals a treasure trove.
+They find documents proving that the region is, in fact, part of Burgundy, France, and thus foreign territory.
+The British government attempts to regain control by setting up border controls and cutting off services to the area.
+The "Burgundians" fight back.Written by

 Stephen Parkin <email@example.com>

 19 of 24 people found this review helpful.

 Was this review helpful to you?